Coronavirus: where to buy face masks and how to make your own

 If you’ve seen examples of inflated prices online, report price gouging to Which? to let us know.

-They are relatively cheap, disposable products and can be found more widely, with some supermarkets planning on stocking these now that government advice has changed.
+They are relatively cheap, disposable products and can be found more widely.
+Some supermarkets and pharmacies have started stocking these, including Boots, Superdrug, Asda and Tesco,

-It's best to avoid them if you can, though, as demand is likely to be high which puts a strain on supplies for frontline workers.
+The UK government currently maintains that people should avoid medical masks, as demand is likely to be high which puts a strain on supplies for frontline workers.

 Other types of face covering